-Place: Education Center for International Students, Room 201
+Place: International Education & Exchange Centre, Room 201

 This course introduces students to some of the main issues in contemporary Japanese politics.
 At the same time, as they are given the background to each selected topic, students will be encouraged to think critically about the issues raised and also the methodology used by political scientists, journalists and others in their efforts to analyse and explain events.